 - Following completion of the mandatory small business training course hosted by the Tulsa Economic Development Corporation, grantees may qualify for more funding through Small Business or Community Development Block Grant loans.
 Additionally, itemized receipts or proof of purchases made with initial grant funds of up to $10,000 (costs must have been incurred after receiving grant funding) must be provided to THA to receive remaining award.

 - You need to meet with THA staff to talk over the grant specifics and ask any questions you have.
 You may be asked to attend a THA Board of Commission meeting once you have been awarded the grant by the approval committee.
-The approval committee members are THA’s Chief Executive Officer, Chief Operating Officer, Chief Financial Officer and TEDC’s Small Business university Program Director.
+The approval committee members are THA’s Chief Executive Officer, Chief of Staff, Chief Financial Officer and Board of Commissioners Chair.

 - You will need to sign a grant agreement BEFORE you can access your initial grant funds.